clebin/SpectrumAssetMaker/README.md

 ### Tilemap format ###

+## Simple layer format

 The tool will create a separate screen for each tilemap layer.
 The tool will ignore any layers that are not set to 'visible'.

+## Group layer format

 **Work-in-progress:** Tilemap layers can be organised into groups to import extra screen data.
 In this case, each group should contain a Tilemap layer called 'tilemap', and may optionally include Object Layers called 'colours', 'enemies' and 'properties'.
 Objects in these layers will be imported into their own arrays.
+When --use-layer-names is set, the Group name is used since the tilemap layer must be named 'tilemap'

-The purpose of the 'colours' and 'properties' layers is to override the default colours and properties set on the tileset to add more variety to your screens.
+The purpose of the 'colours' and 'properties' object layers is to override the default colours and properties set on the tileset to add more variety to your screens.

 ### RLE Compression Format